Musread/3-column-preview-card-component/README.md

 **Hi everyone 👋 !**

-I come back again with another solution for a [FrontendMentor](https://www.frontendmentor.io) challange.
+I come back again with another solution for a [FrontendMentor](https://www.frontendmentor.io) challenge.

 ## Table of contents